Milkshake

 A milkshake (sometimes simply called a shake) is a sweet beverage made by blending milk, ice cream, and flavorings or sweeteners such as butterscotch, caramel sauce, chocolate syrup, or fruit syrup into a thick, sweet, cold mixture.
 It may also be made using a base made from non-dairy products, including plant milks such as almond milk, coconut milk, or soy milk.
-Dry ingredients such as whole fruit, nuts, seeds, candy, or cookies may be incorporated.
+Dry ingredients such as whole fruit, nuts, seeds, candy, or cookies are sometimes incorporated.

 Milkshakes originated in the United States around the turn of the 20th century and gained widespread popularity after the introduction of electric blenders in the following decades.
 During this period, ice cream shops became popular social gathering spots for young people, and milkshakes came to symbolize the simplicity and innocence of youth culture.

 Preparation

 Full-service restaurants, ice cream shops, soda fountains, and diners usually prepare the shake in a milkshake machine.
 At home, a blender is more commonly used.
 Milkshakes can also be mixed by hand using a spoon.
 Milkshakes may be made from any flavor of ice cream; additional flavorings, such as chocolate syrup, malt syrup, or malted milk powder, are often added prior to mixing.

 Many fast food outlets do not make shakes from the individual ingredients; rather, they use automatic milkshake machines which freeze and serve a pre-made milkshake mixture consisting of milk, a sweetened flavoring agent, and a thickening agent.
 These are similar to soft-serve ice cream machines, but they keep the shake at a drinkable consistency.